amal-k04/30-days-of-python-project/Day6/readme.md

-# Day 6:Reverse a String
+# Day 6: Reverse a String
 ## Task: Use Python to perform String Reverse.
 *Objective:*
 Write a program that takes a string and reverses it using a for loop.